 It is natural to want to make sure that your home is secure as possible from thieves potentially running off with your most treasured possessions.
-It has been reported that domestic burglaries have risen by 30% according to new crime figures released by the Office of National Statistics.
+It has been reported that domestic burglaries have risen by 30% according to new crime figures released by the Office for National Statistics.
 What’s more, it has been reported that 95% of UK burglaries and robberies were not solved in 2018.

 What Kind of Protection do You Need?

 Before deciding on which type of safe you want to buy for your home, you should firstly consider what type of property security and protection you are looking to actually gain from having a safe in the first place.
 Take into account the following when making your decision: